ethannicholas/panda-old/docs/codingConventions.md

 significantly simplifies the code (and keep in mind that even code which looks simpler *at first* can be a maintenance nightmare over time).
-Feel free to make use of mutable objects as temporary values within methods, but most of your public interface should revolve around immutable values.
+Feel free to make use of mutable objects as temporary values within methods, but most of your public interfaces should revolve around immutable values.

 Functions are strongly preferred to methods, and should be used where possible.
 Appropriate use of `@self`, `@limited`, and `@safeReturn` annotations will make